 Most of what we give students today doesn’t get students anywhere near this of course.
 Some of it probably makes them worse at this stuff — so much of the free text comments of students that got this stuff wrong used language that was straight out of an information literacy session they had had at some point (more on that later).

 But we could give students this, if we wanted to.
-And if we want to retain our capacity to be unsettled — the driver of so much of the politics that has improved this country and others — giving them this is essential.
+And if we want to retain our capacity to be unsettled by the impact of our actions and inaction — the driver of so much positive political change — giving them this is essential.